Below is the step wise procedure explained to place Public Offers (BuyBack / Takeover / Delisting).

 - Click on Submit.

-- Please read the “Note” mentioned above submit button, for your knowledge.
+- Please read the “Note” mentioned above the submit button, for your knowledge.

 Once we receive your request, your bid shall be placed on any date before the public offer end date.
 After the bid is successful from our side, you shall receive a TRS (Transaction Registration Slip) copy on your registered email for the bid confirmation.